North Carolina LLC Operating Agreements | A Comprehensive Guide

 • Preparing and filing final tax returns.

-4. Certificate of Cancellation: After the winding-up process is completed, the LLC may be required to file a certificate of cancellation or articles of dissolution with the North Carolina Secretary of State to formally dissolve the company and remove it from the state’s records.
+Certificate of Cancellation: After the winding-up process is completed, the LLC may be required to file a certificate of cancellation or articles of dissolution with the North Carolina Secretary of State to dissolve the company and remove it from its records formally.

-Your LLC Operating Agreement should include a process for making amendments and modifications, such as:
+Your LLC Operating Agreement in North Carolina should include a process for making amendments and modifications, such as:

 Once your LLC Operating Agreement has been drafted, it should be executed by the initial members or managers and adopted by any additional members who join the LLC.